 PM Commentary by Stacy Goff, ProjectExperts CEO.

-But the purpose of this article is not to promote the book, but to acknowledge the challenges involved in reducing OPD, Overwhelming PowerPoint Dependency, in speeches and public presentations.
+The purpose of this article is to acknowledge the challenges involved in reducing OPD, Overwhelming PowerPoint Dependency, in speeches and public presentations.
 By the way, this is not a diatribe against PowerPoint; used correctly, it remains a very useful tool.
 But this year there were at least three occasions where I did not have the convenience of using PowerPoint and its projected images.
 I had to Speak –Without PowerPoint.
 Those occasions include Lew Ireland’s funeral, the Helsinki PMAF Congress, and my own Father’s funeral.
 Below are my insights from each.

 Lew Ireland’s Funeral